Thiruvalla: Etymology

+The second theory comes from the 10th-century Sanskrit work "śrīvallabha kṣētra māhātmyaṁ" (श्रीवल्लभ क्षेत्र माहात्म्यम्).
+It states that the name comes from one of the major temples in the town – the Sreevallabha Temple.
+The name Thiruvalla hence comes from the word "śrīvallabhapuraṁ", meaning "the town of Vallabha".

 History

-This article is primarily about the history of the settlements in areas of the present city around the temple, known historically as Thiruvalla.
-For the history of the places in Thiruvalla, also refer History of Niranam, History of Koipuram, History of Kumbanad, History of Kavumbhagom.

 Ancient period

 There is plenty of evidence to suggest that the area had been inhabited since 500 BCE, although an organized settlement was only founded around 800 CE.
 The present-day areas of Niranam, and Kadapra on the western part of Thiruvalla were submerged under the sea before then.
 It is one of the 64 ancient brahmana graamams.

 Stone axes have been reported from Thiruvalla, belonging to Neolithic Age.
 Thiruvalla has many Neolithic remains and got civilized earlier.
 The Aryan culture presented Thiruvalla as one of the 64 Brahmin settlements of Kerala, and one of the important too.
 Ptolemy mentions the Baris river, the present "Pamba" river.

 Thiruvalla was also an important commercial centre with the Niranam port in olden days, which is described by Pliny as "Nelcynda".
 At this light, the "Bacare" could have been modern "Purakkad".
 The fact that modern western Thiruvalla contains the coastal kind of sand, and several seashells in the soil despite being landlocked proves that prior to the reclamation of Kuttanad from sea, Niranam and the whole western Thiruvalla could have been a coastal area.